Skip to main content

 • Schools, colleges, courthouses

-• Penalty: Up to 5 years prison, $125,000 fine
+• Up to 5 years in prison, $125,000 fine

 Class A Misdemeanor

-• Penalty: Up to 1 year jail, $6,250 fine
+• Up to 1 year in jail, $6,250 fine

-Transporting Firearms in Vehicles
+Carrying Firearms in Vehicles

-With Oregon CHL:
+With an Oregon CHL

-• ✅ On your person
+• On your person

 What to Do If Approached

-3. Follow all instructions
+3. Follow all instructions.

-1. Leave immediately
+1. Leave right away.

-2. Don’t argue
+2. Don’t argue.

 Special Situations